The History of changes to UK law on

 1867 Reform Act increased the numbers of voters from one million to two million men, and disenfranchised more smaller boroughs.

-1869: Opening of the Suez Canal, a route unsuitable for sailing vessels, ultimately leading to the loss of the UK's entrepôt (trans-shipment/re-export) trade.
+1869: Opening of the Suez Canal, a route unsuitable for sailing vessels, ultimately led to the loss of the UK's entrepôt (trans-shipment/re-export) trade.

 1871: Local authorities became responsible for supervising public health and Poor Law administration